-Welcome fall with these delicious gluten-free pumpkin spice waffles drizzled with maple glaze.
-You’ll love the wonderful taste of the pumpkin and maple flavors together combined with the sweetness of the glaze.
+Welcome fall with these gluten-free pumpkin spice waffles drizzled with maple glaze.
+You’ll love the delicious combination of pumpkin and maple flavors and the glaze’s sweetness.
+For another yummy waffle recipe, try my Gluten-Free Chocolate Chip Waffles.

 These delicious pumpkin spice waffles would be perfect for breakfast or brunch.
 Simple enough for every day and decadent enough for special occasions.

-Preheat waffle maker and spray with non-stick spray if needed.
+Preheat the waffle maker and spray with non-stick spray if needed.

-In a medium-size bowl whisk together the gluten-free flour, sugar, baking powder, and salt, cinnamon, nutmeg, and allspice.
+Whisk together the gluten-free flour, sugar, baking powder, salt, cinnamon, nutmeg, and allspice in a medium-sized bowl.

-Add in milk, pumpkin puree, eggs, melted butter, and vanilla.
-Stir together until combined.
+Add the milk, pumpkin puree, eggs, melted butter, and vanilla to the flour mixture.
+Stir until combined.

 Measure out the amount needed for your waffle maker and pour this amount into the waffle maker.

-To keep waffles warm: If making several batches to be eaten right away place the waffles on a wire rack in the oven set at a low setting like 200° to keep warm until they are all ready.
-To keep them crispy do not stack the waffles.
+To keep waffles warm: If making several batches to be eaten right away, place them on a wire rack in the oven set at 200° to stay warm until they are all ready.
+To keep them crispy, do not stack the waffles.

-It’s best to cool waffles on a wire rack and not on a plate so the bottom doesn’t get soggy.
-After completely cooling layer waffles with parchment paper between each one and place in a freezer bag.
+To freeze: After completely cooling, layer the waffles with parchment paper between each one and place them in a freezer bag.
 Squeeze out as much air from the bags as possible before completely sealing.
-Can be frozen for up to 3 months.
+Waffles can be frozen for up to 3 months.

-To reheat: Depending on the thickness these can be heated in a toaster on low for a few settings to get them heated thoroughly without burning.
-Or reheat in a toaster oven, air fryer (this is how I reheat mine), or oven.
+To reheat: You can reheat directly from the freezer or place frozen waffles in the refrigerator overnight to thaw.
+Depending on the thickness, these can be heated in a toaster on low for a few settings to get them heated thoroughly without burning.
+Or reheat in an air fryer or oven.

 Gluten-Free Pumpkin Spice Waffles Recipe (Dairy-free)